yokodotcool/yokodotcool.github.io/_posts/2020-05-17-cancelled-wedding.md

 ![A very heavy GIF of a browser scrolling through our wedding website.](/assets/images/2020-05-17-wedding-website.gif)

-A truly collaborative effort with TONS OF _*FUN CONTENT*_.
+A truly collaborative effort with TONS OF _**FUN CONTENT**_.
 It lives on, if you want to check it out: [kevinyoko.party](https://kevinyoko.party)

 ## Guest favors

 We had two lil gifts planned for our guests: Pins of our faces, and a zine.
 We still think this is a brilliant idea.
 If we do have a wedding, those pins are definitely making it in.
-I don’t know if I have the energy to create more content for a zine though.
+I don’t know if I’ll have the energy to create more content for a zine though.
 We’ll see!

 ![Mockups of the two pins we were planning to order, sent by our printer.
 One each of our faces; the outline is raised metal; the backs are those claspy things.](/assets/images/2020-05-17-wedding-materials-pins.jpg)

 We did order these pins, but I’d had them shipped to the Etsy office (Brooklyn apartment life, you know?).
 They supposedly arrived after we started working from home, so we haven’t seen them yet.

-The zine was supposed to be about 16 – 20 pages long, and I’d imagined it would include some intros about us, a timeline of our relationship, a map of Sunset Park (for when folks visit), and other random things.
+The zine was supposed to be about 16 – 20 pages long, and I’d imagined it would include some intros about us, a timeline of our relationship, a map of notable places in our neighborhood of Sunset Park (for when folks visit), and other random things.
 Here are sketches of some of the “other random things” we might have included:

 ![It’s a sketch titled “Yoko hair evolution.”
 There are 10 heads with my face on it, and they’re numbered from the year 2011 when Kevin and I met, through 2020 when we were supposed to get married.
 The heads for 2019 and 2020 are just surrounded by question marks.](/assets/images/2020-05-17-wedding-materials-sketches-1.jpg)